SethSmigelski/under-the-weather/readme.txt

 * IMPROVEMENT: Implemented a 10-second timeout for API requests to prevent the widget from hanging indefinitely.

 = 1.7.6 =
-* SECURITY: Implemented comprehensive API response validation with temperature range checking, data sanitization, and XSS prevention for external weather data
+* SECURITY: Implemented comprehensive API response validation with temperature range checking, data sanitization, and XSS prevention for external weather data.

 = 1.7.5 =
-* IMPROVEMENT: Enhanced API error handling with safer HTTP request processing, including 10-second timeout protection and detailed error logging
+* IMPROVEMENT: Enhanced API error handling with safer HTTP request processing, including 10-second timeout protection and detailed error logging.
-* IMPROVEMENT: Added centralized database transaction safety for cache clearing operations that validate that cache clearing actually worked before showing success messaging for proper error validation and user feedback
+* IMPROVEMENT: Added centralized database transaction safety for cache clearing operations that validate that cache clearing actually worked before showing success messaging for proper error validation and user feedback.
-* IMPROVEMENT: Implemented structured error responses for Graceful failure handling, better debugging, and greater troubleshooting capabilities
+* IMPROVEMENT: Implemented structured error responses for Graceful failure handling, better debugging, and greater troubleshooting capabilities.
-* IMPROVEMENT: Added custom User-Agent identification for OpenWeather API requests following best practices
+* IMPROVEMENT: Added custom User-Agent identification for OpenWeather API requests following best practices.

 = 1.7.4 =
 * IMPROVEMENT: The Performance Report now displays rate-limiting status, including a "Blocked Requests" column in the data table and a status box to show if the feature is active.
 This will log the occurrence of any blocked requests.
-* IMPROVEMENT: Refined styling for the Performance Report
+* IMPROVEMENT: Refined styling for the Performance Report.

 = 1.7.3 =
 * NEW: Added an optional, user-configurable rate-limiting feature to the REST API endpoint to protect against API quota exhaustion and resource abuse.
 * IMPROVEMENT: The "Requests per Hour" for the rate limit can be configured on the settings page.

 = 1.7.2 =
-* SECURITY: Enhanced input validation for REST API parameters - added coordinate range validation (-90 to 90 for latitude, -180 to 180 for longitude) and location name screening to prevent XSS and injection attacks
+* SECURITY: Enhanced input validation for REST API parameters - added coordinate range validation (-90 to 90 for latitude, -180 to 180 for longitude) and location name screening to prevent XSS and injection attacks.
-* IMPROVEMENT: Separated validation and sanitization logic in REST API for better error handling
+* IMPROVEMENT: Separated validation and sanitization logic in REST API for better error handling.

 = 1.7.1 =
-* FIX: Completed nonce verification to prevent CSRF attacks on tab switching
+* FIX: Completed nonce verification to prevent CSRF attacks on tab switching.
-* IMPROVEMENT: Added format validation to verify that the OpenWeather API key is a 32-character alphanumeric string
+* IMPROVEMENT: Added format validation to verify that the OpenWeather API key is a 32-character alphanumeric string.
-* IMPROVEMENT: Escape URL in JavaScript Localization
+* IMPROVEMENT: Escape URL in JavaScript Localization.

 = 1.7 =
 * SECURITY: Added nonce verification to the admin settings tabs to protect against CSRF attacks.